-This very same energy is paradoxically necessary and useful for the skin at times.
-Sunlight energy helps the skin to metabolically complete the formation of active forms of vitamin D, which is required to keep your bones strong and healthy.
+Sunlight is paradoxically necessary and useful for the skin at times.
+It helps in the formation of vitamin D, (1) which is required to keep your bones strong and healthy.

 The many signs of sun damage include those that are visible to the eye as well as some effects of actual damage to the internal skin structure that can only be seen through a microscope.

 - Skin laxity (stretching out of the skin), especially in the uncovered areas such as the face and neck

 - Localized darker pigmented areas called sunspots

 Hyperpigmentation is a common condition characterized by darker patches of skin or healthy skin surrounded by more darkly pigmented skin.
 This condition can be associated with sun damage.
 (6)